Showing 1-7 of 7 items found in Events

 Don't miss experiencing 19th century life on the farm!
 Activities will take place at both the Lincoln and Sargent farms and will include children's games, craft and doll making, and hearth cooking.
 Visitors are encouraged to take part in period games and activities.
 Volunteers will demonstrate apple cider pressing, and food preservation.
 A number of artisans will be on site demonstrating their crafts including, woodcarving, flax processing, soap making, embroidery, pottery, basket weaving, blacksmithing, wheat weaving, and tatting.
 Gerry Barker will bring his oxen, the Unreconstructed Civil War Band will perform, and be sure to catch the puppet show.
 Don't miss the Frolic 5K!
 A 5k run and mile walk to kick off the festivities on Saturday.

 Hometown Holly Day

-Featuring 40+ vendors to complete your Christmas shopping.
-Local shops offering discounts.
-Breakfast with Santa at the Methodist Church, put on by the Optimist Club.
-Cookie Walk at the Catholic Church.
-Light parade at dusk, Bingo at Harlan Hall the complete the fun filled day!
+Over 50 vendors to complete your Christmas shopping.
+Local shops will be offering discounts.
+There will be breakfast with Santa at the Methodist Church, put on by the Optimist Club.
+There will also be a cookie walk at the Catholic Church and a light parade at dusk.
+Bingo at Harlan Hall will complete the fun filled day!

 Lincoln’s Trial & Tribulations

-Join us for an intimate dinner theater experience in beautiful historic settings while experiencing Lincoln from a whole new perspective - event held on three dates: July 26, Aug.
-16, and Sept.
-19. Savor a delicious period meal.
+Join us for an intimate dinner theater experience in beautiful historic settings while experiencing Lincoln from a whole new perspective - event held on three dates: Aug 29, Sept 19, Oct 3.
+Savor a delicious period meal.
 Hear and watch the story of the 1847 Matson Slave Trial unfold.
 It is one of the top ten trials in Lincoln’s career and one of the top five in Coles County.
 It is an evening out of the ordinary!

 Marshall Autumn Fest